-Nevertheless, denving constitutional obligations becomes easy when a collective effort is made, and their rejection of autonomy rights ensured a modern reign of terror intended to make life as hard as possible for those involved with the illegal drugs.
+Even so, denying constitutional and moral obligations becomes easy when a collective effort is made and the rejection of autonomy rights ensured a modern reign of terror which was intended to make life as hard as possible for those involved with the illegal drugs.
 If they only could stop more drugs, arrest more pushers, and convince the rest of society that drugs were bad, prohibitionists imagined that the battle would be won.
-Victory would be assured, and the prohibitionist-state of mind would not feel threatened by competition.
-No matter, then, that humanity would be locked in a culture that was designed to make them feel worthless, that would make them work in trades that did more harm than good and whose values were designed by a weak and fear-filled ego, disconnected from emotion, spirituality, and a more wholesome psyche.
-The problem was not war-profiteers, bankers, corrupt politicians, guilt-ridden religion, or a status quo which opposed integrity by suppressing the human spirit; prohibitionists could not think that the victims they were perusing were anything but the symptoms of a plague that needed to be stopped, for they had sufficient faith in the system to embrace scapegoating.
+Victory would be assured, and the prohibitionist mindset rule supreme.
+No matter that humanity would be locked in a culture that was designed to make people feel worthless, that would make them work in trades that did more harm than good and whose values were designed by a weak and fear-filled ego, disconnected from emotion, spirituality, and a more wholesome psyche.
+The problem was not war-profiteers, bankers, corrupt politicians, guilt-ridden religion, loneliness, or a status quo which suppressed the human spirit; prohibitionists could not think that the illicit substances were anything but a plague that had to be stopped, for they had sufficient faith in the system to embrace scapegoating.

-Thus, because prohibitionists did not know that the crime, sickness, and overall state of misery among the drug using population was a result of prohibition,52 they mistook symptom
+Thus, because prohibitionists did not know that the crime, sickness, and overall state of misery among drug users was a result of prohibition,52 they mistook symptom for cause.
+It was, after all, plain to see that the different drugs made youth rebellious and disrespectful of authority.
+Drug cultures evolved that made youth